 Challenge 1: Sustaining Profitability

-• Solution: Profitability can be sustained by focusing on operational excellence and cost optimization, diversifying revenue streams and promoting continuous innovation.
+- Solution: Focus on operational excellence, cost optimization, revenue diversification, and continuous innovation.

 Challenge 2: Standing Out from the Competition

-• Solution: Enhancing customer experience, using data analytics and being responsive to emerging trends help differentiate an organization.
+- Solution: Enhance customer experience, use data analytics, and stay responsive to emerging trends.

 Stage 4: Decline Stage